Unidata/netcdf-java/docs/src/public/userguide/pages/netcdfJava/developer/DatasetUrls.md

 * cdms3://profile_name@aws/bucket-name?super/long/key

 Note: In order to supply a profile name (one way to set the region and/or credentials) while maintaining conformance to the URI specification, you may use "aws" as the host.
-When the generic "aws" host is used, netCDF-Java will allow the AWS SDK to set the appropriate host based on region.
+In addition to the Use of the credentials file for setting the region, as described above, the region may be set using the `aws.region` Java System Property, or the `AWS_REGION` environmental variable.
-There are multiple to set a region, and they are described in the [AWS Documentation](https://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/java-dg-region-selection.html#default-region-provider-chain){:target="_blank"}.
+Note that a region set in the credentials file takes precedence over all others.
-Use of the credentials file, as described above, takes precedence over all others.
+Possible values for region can be found in the [AWS Regional endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#regional-endpoints){:target="_blank"} documentation.

-The following examples show how one could access the same GOES 16 data file across a variety of Object Store technologies (special thanks to the [NOAA Big Data project's](https://www.noaa.gov/big-data-project){:target="_blank"}):
+The following examples show how one could access the same GOES 16 data file across a variety of Object Store technologies (special thanks to the [NOAA Big Data project's](https://www.noaa.gov/big-data-project){:target="_blank"})):

 [AWS S3 bucket](https://registry.opendata.aws/noaa-goes/){:target="_blank"} in the US East 1 region (open access):